-The start up grant was received by the Trust on behalf of Nessfield and will be spent in the upcoming year to support the school improvement at Nessfield.
+The start up grant was received by the Trust on behalf of Nessfield and has been spent fully in the current year to support the school improvement at Nessfield.

 The teaching school fund is to be used to develop the Beckfoot Teaching Schools' aims and objectives in line with the agreement with the Department for Education.